-But unlike the turbulent surges in other crypto-coins, Litecoin has remained consistently in the list of top 5 cryptocurrencies in the world by market cap, and it has also proved to be a relatively safe bet in comparison its peers.
+But unlike the turbulent surges in other crypto coins, Litecoin has remained consistently in the list of top 5 cryptocurrencies in the world by market cap, and it has also proved to be a relatively safe bet in comparison to its peers.

-Litecoin is a decentralized currency used globally and permits the users all over the world to make payments in an instant and immediate manner.
-It is operated on the technology of block chains and does not have any centralized authorities.
-Litecoin has an enhanced efficiency and provides security.
+Litecoin is a decentralized currency used globally and permits users all over the world to make payments in an instant and immediate manner.
+It is operated on the technology of blockchains and does not have any centralized authorities.
+Litecoin has enhanced efficiency and provides security.
 It offers complete financial control to the users and allows quick transactions.